• Skip to primary navigation

 There are two methods of substring() methods available.
 In this guide, we will see how to use this method with the help of examples.

-• Java String subSequence()
+• String substring(int begIndex)

-package com.SoftwareTestingo.String;
+package com.softwaretestingo.string;

 public class SubStringExample1